Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/servers/divide_and_conquer.md

 ## 📡 How to Connect

-* Open Halo: Combat Evolved.
+* Open Halo: Custom Edition.
 * Navigate to the Multiplayer section.
 * Join by:
   * Searching for **Divide & Conquer**